libertyernie/CrosspostSharp/README.md

 -----------

 Credentials are stored in the file CrosspostSharp.json.
-This includes tokens are used to give CrosspostSharp access to your accounts.
+This includes tokens that give CrosspostSharp access to your accounts.
 Make sure you keep this file safe!

 Compiling from Source